 It might be confusing to the customer when a company boasts about the quality of their product or service, but when you have a problem with it, they go quiet or avoid you like the plague.
 A good business will welcome feedback from their customers, positive or otherwise and have a process in place to deal with this feedback.
-Here’s why telling a company that you have received a product or service that failed to meet your expectations is a good thing:
+Letting a company know that you have received a product or service that failed to meet your expectations is a good thing:

 - It provides the company with timely data regarding their quality or service, they can measure their success based on feedback from customers.